graphile/graphile.github.io/src/pages/postgraphile/extending-raw.md

 postgraphile --append-plugins `pwd`/add-http-bin-plugin.js -c postgres:///mydb
 ```

-Note that the return types of added fields (e.g. `JSONType` above) do not need
+Note that the types of added fields do not need to be implemented via
-to be implemented via Graphile Engine's
+Graphile Engine's
 [`newWithHooks`](/graphile-build/build-object/#newwithhookstype-spec-scope) -
-you can use standard GraphQL objects too.
-(However, if you do not use
+you can use standard GraphQL objects too, as we have demonstrated with the
+`JSONType` above.
+(However, if you do not use `newWithHooks` then the objects
-`newWithHooks` then the objects referenced cannot be extended via plugins.)
+referenced cannot be extended via plugins.)

 ### Wrapping an existing resolver